Obrempong-1/Python--Algorithms/README.md

 This repository is part of my **learning journey in Python** — where I’m practicing and understanding different **algorithms** step by step.

-I’m starting with the basics and will keep adding new ones as I learn more!
+I’m starting with the basics and will keep adding new ones as I learn more

 ---